BIOS3010/Module-3-pairwise-alignment/README.md

 ## 3.2 Doing pairwise sequence alignment manually
 In this exercise, you will be working in your groups to manually generate a pairwise sequence alignment.
 To do this, **each person in the group** draws up an alignment matrix and fills it in with the numbers and arrows between the cells.
 Indicate (using color or another way of higlighting) the backtracing of the optimal alignment(s).
 It is probably smart to find a piece of paper to draft your individual solutions.
 You can then either take picture of your piece of paper, or use a drawing tool.
 Feel free to share results with others in the group to compare your answers and verify whether they seem identical and correct.
 - Go to this [canvas discussion](https://uio.instructure.com/courses/36567/discussion_topics/220190) for further instructions on the exercise and to deliver your group's answers
+- When your group's answer is read and approved, you can proceed to the next exercise
 - For python code, use the following code as inspiration.
 Modify the code according to your group's exercise.
 Use the code to check that your group's answer is correct:
 ```python
 from Bio import Align